ronrothjr/The-Spiral-of-Becoming/CONTRIBUTING.md

 ### **4\.
 Community Applications**

-Document how communities have used the Spiral of Becoming framework.
+Document how communities have used the Threads of Becoming framework.

 **Case study format:**